ncoghlan/misc/notes/python3/questions_and_answers.rst

 case that we aren't interested in doing them ourselves, and are unlikely to devote significant amounts of time to assisting those that *are* interested.

+A third category of user negatively affected by the change are those users that deal regularly with binary data formats and had mastered the idiosyncrasies of the Python 2 text model to the point where writing correct code using that model was effortless.
+The kinds of hybrid binary-or-text APIs that the ``str`` type made easy in Python 2 can be relatively awkward to write and maintain in Python 3 (or in the common subset of the two languages).
+While native Python 3 code can generally simply avoid defining such APIs in the first place, developers porting libraries and frameworks from Python 2 generally have little choice, as they have to continue to support both styles of usage in order to allow their *users* to effectively port to Python 3.

 However, we have done everything we can to make migrating to Python 3 the easiest exit strategy for Python 2, and provided a fairly leisurely time frame (at least by open source volunteer supported project standards)